Market Update

 British Wool’s depots are still open to receive wool this season.
 The greater the volume of wool handled by your cooperative the lower the overall operating costs per kilo will be at year end.

-Andrew Hogley, CEO: “Following some very positive conversations with the trade, our sales team is confident the strong demand will continue throughout the selling season.
+Andrew Hogley, CEO: “After positive talks with the trade, our sales team expects strong demand to continue through the season.

-“Sales in New Zealand over the last few weeks have also been very competitive with global market demand for quality cross-bred wool outstripping supply.”
+“Recent sales in New Zealand have been very competitive.
+Global demand for quality cross-bred wool still exceeds supply.”

 This season’s wool is also generally of a higher quality than last season’s wool.
 The dry spring and summer resulted in whiter wool this season with more of the clip being classed as a No. 1 grade.